Top 10 Mobile App Explainer Videos

 In Western Union's explainer video production, they have done something pretty unique.
 They have highlighted the use of the app across various devices.
 Whilst apps are inherently associated with smartphones Western Union do not restrict users to this, encouraging them to download it on their tablets and laptops as well

 Now Health International are a global private medical and insurance provider, and their explainer video outlines the benefits of their app.
 They have a medical provider search, booking capabilities and an option to send expenses to an employer.

 The video does not have a voice over, and they opt for a more text-based video.
 However, this is not a disadvantage given the amount of information put across in the main informative section of the video, which lasts less than a minute.
-Their video also highlights their social media platforms, which may help further customer engagement with them via the internet, and signposts where to download the app from
+Their explainer video production also highlights their social media platforms, which may help further customer engagement with them via the internet, and signposts where to download the app from